 Table of Contents

 The Mississippi Elderly and Disabled (E&D) Medicaid Waiver program is designed to help low income elderly and / or disabled individuals that require nursing home care, but would prefer to remain living at home or in their community instead of in a nursing facility.
 It does so by providing care services and support to individuals and their primary caregivers.
-Benefits include services such as adult day care, transportation assistance, caregiver respite, home health, and home delivered meals.
+Benefits include services such as adult day care, medical transportation assistance, caregiver respite, home health, and home delivered meals.

 Mississippi's E&D Waiver considers multiple factors for eligibility purposes.
-The following is current for the year 2017.
+The following is current for the year 2018.